komangsidhiartha/sample-of-react-redux/README.md

-Simple Sample of how to use react-redux
+Simple Sample on how to use react-redux